r3v5/buffettsbot/README.md

 # **Buffetsbot**
-★ Buffetsbot is scalable API for payment and renewal private subscriptions on closed community of investors in Telegram using crypto payments in TRC-20 USDT with blockchain transaction hash validation and built using Amazon Web Services, Docker, Python, Django Rest Framework, PostgreSQL, Redis, Nginx, Gunicorn, Celery, Pytest, Linux Ubuntu, Secure Socket Layer.
+★ Buffetsbot is robust API for payment and renewal private subscriptions on closed community of investors in Telegram using crypto payments in TRC-20 USDT with blockchain transaction hash validation and built using Amazon Web Services, Docker, Python, Django Rest Framework, PostgreSQL, Redis, Nginx, Gunicorn, Celery, Pytest, Linux Ubuntu, Secure Socket Layer.

 <a name="readme-top"></a>
 <!-- PROJECT LOGO -->